alamine53/myhugowebsite/content/_index.md

 {{< figure class="avatar" src="/IMG_3827.jpg" alt="avatar">}}

-My research focuses on developing statistics and machine learning methods for high-dimensional data, with a focus on extracting insights on biomechanics from pose estimation in sports.
+I am a Machine Learning Engineer at Mark Cuban Companies and the Dallas Mavericks.
+My work focuses on developing statistics, AI, and machine learning methods for high-dimensional data, with a focus on extracting insights on shooting mechanics from pose estimation in sports.

+Previously, I worked at the International Monetary Fund, developing machine learning models for crisis prediction and macro risk management.

 I have a Master's in Applied Economics from Georgetown University, and a BA in Economics from the American University of Beirut.

-I currently work for Mark Cuban and the Dallas Mavericks.
-I have previously worked at the International Monetary Fund, developing machine learning models for crisis prediction and macro risk management.
-I am an ex-basketball player and a member of Lebanon's Under-18 national team in [FIBA Asia 2010](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964).
+I am an ex-professional basketball player and a member of Lebanon's Under-18 national team in [FIBA Asia 2010](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964).

 <!-- --